kaizen3031593/bitcoin-tracker/README.md

 ## 🚧🚧🚧🚧🚧🚧🚧 In Progress! 🚧🚧🚧🚧🚧🚧🚧
 Currently learning **React** with **TypeScript** and **node.js** library **Axios**.

+### Progress
+  - [ ] Monday, April 5: User can enter a form backed by AWS Lambda and display response.
+  - [ ] Next: Store response in DynamoDB Table.
+  - [ ] Next: Send confirmation email to user via AWS SNS.

 ### Design

 The frontend of the website should show a live graph of the bitcoin price along with additional statistics.
 It would be a **huge** plus to get this graph interactive.
 To achieve this, I will call on the free API from [coinbase](https://developers.coinbase.com/) or something like [polygon](https://polygon.io).
 The website would have to continuously make these API calls to get up-to-date data.
 This data could then be stored in **redis/memcached**.
 For an interactive thing, perhaps embedding a gadget like Tableau would be the way to go, but that is a nice-to-have far down the road.